kostasroumo/HLS/README.md

 ## Project 2
 ---

-- In this project we have to use wavesort function we implemented on **Project 1** , but with bubble sort algorithm.In addition we have to write a main function for testing our code.
+- In this project we have to use wavesort function we implemented on **Project 1** , but with bubble sort algorithm.
+In addition we have to write a main function for testing our code.

 - For Catapult now we have to to make the following steps : <br/>